30 April to 5 May 1999

-The trail then follows the aptly named Bene River (bene means “legs” in Afrikaans), the resident pair providing inspiration to the males’ every step.
-It climbs the southern aspect of Klein Benekop to follow the contour through fynbos, which because of the year-round rainfall hosts fewer species than that of the winter-rainfall Cape.
+The trail then follows the Bene River and then climbs the southern aspect of Klein Benekop to follow the contour through fynbos, which because of the year-round rainfall hosts fewer species than that of the winter-rainfall Cape.
 However, there is substantial infestation by hakea, some of which has obviously been poisoned.
 Benebos is magnificent, humid afro-montane forest in which giant Outeniqua Yellowwoods may be found, and where tree ferns frame gurgling streams.

 The next day’s long climb up Rushes Pass on the eastern side of the valley, a 300m rise, was visible in the moonlight.
 Some minds, belonging to pairs of tired legs and sore feet, were quietly contemplating the challenge as they fell asleep.